 Benzodiazepines vs. Phenibut

 Benzodiazepines like, Ativan, Xanax and Valium also work on GABA receptors however they selectively target GABA a receptors.
-Some may argue that phenibut also affects the GABA a receptors at higher doses however, this is generally not accepted in scientific community.
-Mixing phenibut with benzodiazepines can have life-threatening consequences so avoid this.
+Some may argue that phenibut also affects the GABA a receptors at higher doses however, this is generally not accepted in the scientific community.
+Mixing with benzodiazepines can have life-threatening consequences so avoid it.

 Cross tolerance may occur between phenibut and benzodiazepines however this is likely to be minimal or even non-existent due to the differing receptor targets.
 Both substances can cause down-regulation at their respective targets and therefore, both are prone to tolerance and addiction.
 Some have compared phenibut withdrawal to benzodiazepine withdrawal.

-Phenibut is a substance that can have excessive side effects and safety concerns if used improperly.
-It is generally considered much safer in low doses.
-Phenibut shares similar side effects with other GABA substances.
-Below is a list of common phenibut side effects.
-These side effects will likely increase at higher doses
+This is a substance that can have excessive side effects and safety concerns if used improperly.
+It is generally considered much safer at lower usage.
+It shares similar side effects with other GABA substances.
+Below is a list of common ingestion side effects.
+These side effects will likely increase at higher usage.

 - Lowered inhibitions

 Mixing phenibut with other GABAergics can cause more severe consequences.
 Respiratory depression can be a serious side effect that may result in death.
 Mixing phenibut with GHB and certain benzodiazepines may cause the respiratory depression which can cause unconsciousness and death.
 Mixing phenibut with alcohol can increase the chance of blackouts and unconsciousness.
 Phenibut should not be used in people suffering from Parkinson’s disease.

 Dosages may vary depending on the individuals GABA tolerance and sensitivity.
 Usually dosages range from 500mg – 1500mg.
 Ones with higher dependence to GABAergics may have an easier time experiencing the phenibut effects without noticeable negative side effects.